5 Best Lizard Repellents (That Actually Work)

 Applications will generally last a good month or more before needing a new coat.
 You can apply it just about anywhere indoors or outdoors without putting your family’s health at risk.

-When this product works, it works amazingly well, but you need to also remember to remove anything attracting the lizards for this stuff to do its job effectively.
+When this product works, it works amazingly well,.
+But you need to also remember to remove anything attracting the lizards for this stuff to do its job effectively.

 Also, while it does work on pretty much all lizard species, the failures most often involve encounters with a gecko (probably intent on selling them insurance).